minio/docs/source/reference/minio-mc-admin/mc-admin-cluster-iam-import.rst

 .. mc-cmd:: IAM-METADATA.ZIP
    :required:

-   The path to the metadata file created by :mc:`mc admin cluster iam export`.
+   The path to the IAM metadata file to import.

+   Use the :mc:`mc admin cluster iam export` to export IAM metadata for use with this command.

 Global Flags
 ~~~~~~~~~~~~